 Yes, solar thermal systems will be attached in the same way as a PV system for a flat roof.
 They will also work in the same way as any other traditional solar thermal system to generate heated water for your home.

-It’s important to hire a qualified and experienced solar installer to ensure your system is fitted correctly and so that you can benefit from the Feed-in Tariff.
+It’s important to hire a qualified and experienced solar installer to ensure your system is fitted correctly.
 Solar Guide offers quotes from a range of MCS accredited companies with experience in fitting flat roof solar panel systems.